online-go/gtp2ogs/README.md

 note : for all operating systems, in ` -- `, the spaces after `<gtp2ogsarguments>` and before `/path/to/your/bot.executable` are important : they separate gtp2ogs arguments from your bot arguments

-note 2 : the number of <gtp2ogsarguments> and <botarguments> is not limited, here only 2 were shown but it possible to use for example 3, 8, or more
+note 2 : the number of <gtp2ogsarguments> and <botarguments> is not limited, here only 2 were shown but it possible to use for example 3,4,5 , or as many as you want

 note 3 : to play on [beta OGS server](https://beta.online-go.com/) instead of the [OGS server](https://online-go.com/), add the `-- beta` argument